The FBAR penalty.

 • you had a legitimate purpose for establishing the unreported account.
 For instance, you opened the account because you are a dual citizen, or use the money to fund operational expenses overseas, like a rental property.

-• you lacked of any intentional effort to conceal income or assets related to an unreported foreign account.
+• you lacked any intentional effort to conceal income or assets related to an unreported foreign account.
 So despite the non-filing of the FBAR, you took no action to hide the existence of the account.

 • you don’t have an outstanding tax bill.
 Or whatever unreported income you have, you already amended and paid the outstanding taxes before applying for FBAR penalty abatement.

 • your background and education indicate that you should have known of the FBAR reporting requirements.
 For instance, if you are employed as an international banker, it will be difficult (but not impossible) to claim you did not know about the FBAR filing requirement.
-The truth is that many Americans do not understand that all earning earned globally are subject to US taxes.
+The truth is that many Americans do not understand that all income earned globally is subject to US taxes.
 This is known as universal tax jurisdiction.
 You can learn about the history of Universal Tax Jurisdiction here.

 • a tax deficiency related to the unreported foreign account.
 If you have an unreported income, be sure to pay the taxes if you are going to dispute the assessment of the FBAR penalty.

 In cases where you do not think you have reasonable cause, then it is likely best to utilize the 2012 Offshore Voluntary Disclosure Initiative.
-Instead of opt-outing of the standardized penalty structure like someone with reasonable cause, someone without reasonable cause would agree to accepted the pre-determined penalty rate.
+Instead of opt-outing of the standardized penalty structure like someone with reasonable cause, someone without reasonable cause would agree to accept the predetermined penalty rate.
 In this case, the FBAR penalty is 27.5% of the highest account value in the last 8 years.
 The good news is that it is limited to a one-time application.

 Contact us to schedule a confidential consultation to discuss your FBAR issue.
 We’ve helped hundred of people just like you make the decision that was right for them.